Songyue Pagoda

 The Songyue Pagoda (嵩岳寺塔 (Sōngyuè sìtǎ)), constructed in 523 CE, is located at the Songyue Monastery on Mount Song, in Henan province, China.
 Built during the Northern Wei Dynasty, this pagoda is one of the few intact sixth-century pagodas in China and is also the earliest known Chinese brick pagoda.
-Most structures from that period were made of wood and have not survived, although ruins of rammed earth fortifications still exist.
 In 2010, the Pagoda was inscribed on the UNESCO World Heritage List along with other nearby monuments as part of the Historic Monuments of Dengfeng in "The Centre of Heaven and Earth" site.

 Background

 The spread of Buddhism dramatically influenced Chinese architecture.
 By the sixth century, Buddhism had spread with tremendous momentum throughout China: Chinese culture was adjusting and adapting its traditions to include Buddhism worship.
 The Chinese transformed the rounded earthen mound of the South Asian stupa into the towering pagoda to house the sacred buried relics of Buddha at its core.
+Built in 523 at the Songyue Monastery of Mount Song in Henan province during the Northern dynasties period, the Songyue Pagoda is the earliest surviving pagoda in China constructed with brick.
+Most structures from that period were made of wood and have not survived, although ruins of rammed earth fortifications still exist, as do stone structures such as que gate towers dating back to the Han dynasty (202 BC – 220 AD) that have decorative features imitating wooden architectural components.
+Brick and stone Chinese pagodas also typically have decorative elements that imitate wooden features such as interlocking brackets.